 Now that you know how to reduce the chance of keyless car theft, assess your current habits.
 If you need to invest in security items, then do so—this is far less expensive than replacing your stolen vehicle.

 SLNT has a range of bags, sleeves, and wallets to protect your items and your privacy.
 Our items make your devices invisible, untrackable, and silent.
-Visit our range of Faraday bags for keys before you fall victim to keyless car theft.
+Consider investing in akey fob case before you fall victim to keyless car theft.